ducdiep79/CasperLabs/docs/CONTRACTS.md

 ```powershell
 export PATH="<path-to-CasperLabs-repo>/client/target/universal/stage/bin:$PATH"
 ```
-Or you can run the client commands from the root directory of the repo, using explicit paths to the binaries.
+Or you can run the client commands from the root directory of the repo using explicit paths to the binaries.

 ## Instructions